This section of the Help contains usage considerations that affect namespace access in general.

 - Second attachment:

 Because of the way HCP stores objects, the directory structures you create and the way you store objects in them can have an impact on performance.
-Here are some guidelines for creating effective directory structures:
+Here are some guidelines for creating effective directory structures.
+When creating namespaces you must know how the namespace is intended to be used.
+Following are some guidelines for effective directory usage:

 - Plan your directory structures before storing objects.
 Make sure all namespace users are aware of these plans.